DavidDTessier/gcp-certifications/Security Engineer/Cloud IAM.md

 ### Managing Authorization and Access Control

 Best practices for IAM Security can be found [here](https://cloud.google.com/iam/docs/using-iam-securely)

+* Use groups when configuring GCP access
+* Assign roles to the groups instead of individual users

 #### Managing IAM permissions with primitive, predefined, and custom roles